img 0433

 VPI HW-19 Mark 3

-The only way to set the correct factor cartridge alignment is, of course, using a factory-supplied alignment protractor, as I’ve been telling people for a very long time!
+The only way to set the correct factor cartridge alignment is, of course, using a factory-supplied alignment protractor, or another tool that uses the same overhang value, something I’ve been telling people for a very long time.
 There are, of course, folks in forums who know better than the engineers who designed the tonearm …

 🙂